OhanaOSS/hale/README.md

   - Create Posts, Events (and RSVPs), Recipes with Comments and child Comment Replies.
   - Upload media with a Post, Event, Recipe, or Comment.
-  - Get notification system to let you know whe someone replied to your Post, Event, Recipe, or Comment; or another family member's.
+  - Get notification system to let you know when someone replied to your Post, Event, Recipe, or Comment; or another family member's.
   - See a family directory that family members can self update as phone numbers, emails, addresses, and more change with the years.
   - React to a Post, Event, Recipe, or Comment with an emotive: heart, like, dislike, haha, wow, sad, angry.
   - Search for family recipes by their name, description, tags, or ingredients.